Ecommerce Analytics vs Google Analytics

 A big limitation of Google Analytics is that you cannot track individual customer behavior by name or email address.
-The BigCommerce Customer Report helps you understand how your customers are behaving on your site in near real-time.
+The Ecommerce Analytics Customer Report helps you understand how your customers are behaving on your site in near real-time.
 You can also use this report to determine whether you are doing a good or bad job converting new customers to repeat customers.

-Ecommerce Analytics will empower you to track behavior back to revenue, and see where each customer ranks in terms of spend — which Google also doesn’t do.
+Ecommerce Analytics will empower you to track behavior back to revenue and see where each customer ranks in terms of spend — which Google also doesn’t do.
 Successful merchants want to measure how much of their revenue comes from existing customers.
-Great businesses like Amazon generate two thirds of their revenue this way, and we’re glad to provide our merchants with the same suite of capabilities.
+Great businesses like Amazon generate two-thirds of their revenue this way, and we’re glad to provide our merchants with the same suite of capabilities.

-Why Do They Report Differently?
+Why They Report Differently

-There are a few reasons as to why your reporting may look different when comparing data between your in-store analytics and Google Analytics:
+Here are a few reasons as to why your reporting may look different when comparing data between your in-store analytics and Google Analytics: